 So, we have two real heavyweights of their class, and it shows in how good they are at what they do.

 First Glances Can Be Deceiving

 If we look at the table above, a quick scan of the data in each column will tell you that the Velocity is easily outpowered by the Unite Pro, but there’s more to it than that.

 Turning the comparisons around the other way is also potentially misleading.
-We’ve mentioned the much heavier weight of the Pro against the Velocity, and yet the Pro is actually slightly smaller in length and width, and only a fraction thicker.
-Normally, with such a large battery, we’d expect to see a much bigger vase size.
+To explain, we’ve mentioned the much heavier weight of the Pro against the Velocity, and yet the Pro is actually slightly smaller in length and width, and only a fraction thicker.
+Given that, with such a large battery, we’d expect to see a much bigger vase size.
 Somehow, though, the Netgear techs have managed to do it without increasing the size significantly.

-One of the biggest differences is the inclusion of a MicroSD card slot in the ZTE Velocity.
-That the Unite Pro – as with all the Unite models – excludes this is a curious decision from Netgear.
+In fact, one of the biggest differences is the inclusion of a MicroSD card slot in the ZTE Velocity.
+In contrast, the Unite Pro – as with all the Unite models – excludes this is a curious decision from Netgear.
 The ability to carry files, be they video, audio or whatever, is probably a bigger deal for most people than the battery or number of connections.
 Certainly the ability to keep kids quiet on long drives without putting a strain on any data allowances will be appealing to parents.

 At this level, differences are small enough to not be deal breakers.